andraderafa72/EasyCSS/README.md

 <ol>
 <li>
   Download the specific file of the component you chose in the folder: <br>
-   We will use the fade-in.css for this example;
+   We will use the fade-in.css for this example; <br>

   ```bash
   # Components/The Component You Want/file.(s)css